Background of the workshop

 17:55 – 18:10.
 Coffee break

 18:20 – 19:00.
-Moderated plenary discussion around the following guiding questions.
+Plenary discussion around the following guiding questions.
 Moderator: Johannes Emmerling.

 - What can we learn from empirical research on damage functions?
 To what extent are they useful for modeling?